-Video assessment, Personal Practice/Sharing project and 2-3 page paper reflecting back on your goals from the beginning of the semester, your progress, and your ongoing goals as a dancer.
+• Embodied Research/Personal Practice and Sharing project and 2-3 page paper reflecting back on your goals from the beginning of the semester, your process/learning, and your ongoing goals as a dancer.
 More details to be given at final.